microsoft/cordova-plugin-code-push/README.md

   ```xml
   <meta http-equiv="Content-Security-Policy" content="default-src https://codepush.azurewebsites.net/ 'self' ... ">
    ```
 - You are now ready to use the plugin in the application code.
-See the sample app for an example and the methods description for more details.
+See the [sample applications](/samples) for a examples and the methods description for more details.

 ## Create an application update package
 You can create an update by simply zipping and deploying your platform's www folder.
 The [CodePush CLI](https://github.com/Microsoft/code-push/tree/master/cli) has a ```deploy``` command for this.